Keith Allen (actor): Acting career

-Allen appeared in a number of films in the series The Comic Strip Presents... on Channel 4 in the 1980s after becoming one of the breakthrough acts of the Comedy Store in 1979.
-Notable episodes featuring Allen include The Bullshitters (a parody of The Professionals), and The Yob (a parody of The Fly), which he also co-wrote.
-Allen appeared alongside fellow Comic Strip alumni as Pestilence in The Young Ones episode "Interesting".
+Allen appeared in a number of films in the Channel 4 series The Comic Strip Presents...
+(1983-1993), after becoming one of the breakthrough acts of the Comedy Store in 1979.
+Notable episodes featuring Allen include The Bullshitters: Roll Out The Gunbarrel (a parody of The Professionals), and The Yob (a parody of The Fly), which he also co-wrote.
+Allen appeared alongside fellow Comic Strip alumni as Pestilence in episode "Interesting" of The Young Ones.
 Allen has performed both straight and comedy acting.
-In 1985 The Comic Strip hit the big screen with The Supergrass starring Allen, Adrian Edmondson, Peter Richardson, Jennifer Saunders and Robbie Coltrane, directed by Comic Strip actor Peter Richardson.
+In 1985 he appeared in The Comic Strip film The Supergrass.

-In 1986, he appeared in Comrades, a film about the Tolpuddle Martyrs.
+In 1986, he appeared in a film about the Tolpuddle Martyrs in Comrades.

 During the brief period of British Satellite Broadcasting as an alternative satellite broadcaster to Sky, he had a regular comedy show of his own I Love Keith Allen on the Galaxy channel, a mix of stand-up and sketches.
-He appeared in the final Carry On film Carry On Columbus (1992) playing Pepi The Poisoner.
+He appeared in the final Carry On film playing Pepi The Poisoner in Carry On Columbus (1992).

-After a cameo appearance in the black comedy Twin Town, directed by his brother Kevin, Allen was cast in a main role as a Downing Street press secretary in Mick Jackson’s the Channel 4 adaptation of A Very British Coup.
+Following an appearance in the black comedy Twin Town, directed by his brother Kevin, Allen was cast in a main role as a Downing Street press secretary in Mick Jackson’s the Channel 4 adaptation of A Very British Coup.
 He played the lodger who dies at the beginning of Danny Boyle's thriller Shallow Grave (1994).
 In the same year, he played Jonas Chuzzlewit in a BBC adaptation of Dickens' Martin Chuzzlewit.
-He was used again by Boyle to play a drug dealer in Trainspotting (1996).
+He worked with Boyle again, this time portraying a drug dealer in Trainspotting (1996).
 Danny Boyle has said that Allen's character from Trainspotting is the same one that moves into the shared flat in Shallow Grave – he wears the same clothes.
 He also appeared disguised as a fictional hip-hop star "Keithski" to present Top of the Pops on 2 March 1995.

 In 2000, Allen appeared in two Harold Pinter plays at the Almeida Theatre, playing Lambert in Celebration and Mr Sands in The Room.
 These were performed again at The Lincoln Center Festival in July 2001.